 I know you have loads of questions about Education in our Spanish Public School .
 We are trying to play catch up on some of these topics.
 On the first day of school, each of the kids brought home their individually made weekly agenda.
 They show what subjects are going to be taught in class each our of the day.
 The first week the kids were getting their sea legs on and attended all of the sessions.
 While the class doesn’t move about the school to attend the different topics, they may have a teacher other than their own teach a particular topic.

-The school district provided a Spanish Language Tutor for Lars and Anya as well as 2 other children that are Russian.
+The school district provided a Spanish Language Tutor for Our son and daughter as well as 2 other children that are Russian.
 This tutor moves around to each of the schools.
 They attend tutor from 12-2 every Tuesday and Thursday, with Tutor #1 (In Spanish).
 The kids miss out on the topic that is scheduled on their agenda.
 That said, Physical Education is compulsory, so when that conflicts with tutor PE wins.
 They still need to do the classwork that was missed as well as any related homework.

 As of writing this, I verified the info with the kids and also asked them “How are you feeling about speaking Spanish?”